cardan22/pastryhub/TESTING.md

 </details>

 # Accessibility
 [The WAVE WebAIM](https://wave.webaim.org) web accessibility evaluation tool to check if the website meets strong accessibility standards.
-As a result, we found some areas where the website could be made more accessible.
+As a result, I've identified several areas where I can work on improving the website's accessibility.
+Specifically, there are some contrast errors related to buttons that need enhancements to improve color contrast.
+Additionally, there are issues related to alerts, where links lead to the same page on the recipe cards.
+These areas need my attention to make the website more user-friendly and accessible, ensuring a better experience for all visitors.

 **Wave results:**
 <details>